Each student wants to get a high grade for his or her paper. However, many…

 Different Types Of Quotation With Examples

-Short quotations in essay
+Short quotations in an essay

 In accordance with MLA format, long quotations considered everything longer than four lines of prose or three lines of poetry.
 If your quote is suitable, you will have to write it as a separate piece of text without using quotation marks.
 What should you do?
-You can insert a quote into a string, putting it in front of a colon, indent quote 1 inch from the left, adhering to the double interval.
-You can finish the quote putting the punctuation, and after then specify the name of the author and page number in parentheses after the quotation.
+You can insert a quote into a string, putting it in front of a colon, indent the quote 1 inch from the left, adhering to the double spacing interval.
+You can finish the quote putting punctuation, and after specify the name of the author and page number in parentheses after the quotation.